bitlinc/bitcoin_installer/README.md

 echo "--------------------------------------------------------------------------"
     echo ""
     echo "VERY IMPORTANT - PLEASE READ"
-        sleep 2.0
+        sleep 4.0
     echo ""
     echo "This step will require that you have only ONE external drive connected to your Pi" echo ""
-        sleep 2.0
+        sleep 4.0
     echo "The drive will be wiped clean and formatted as ext4 unless you already have the bitcoin directory on your drive - then it will skip this part" echo "---------------------------------------------------------------------------------------------------------------------------------------------"
     echo "---------------------------------------------------------------------------------------------------------------------------------------------"
     echo ""
-    sleep 2.0
+    sleep 3.0
-    read -p "Press any key to resume - again the script will check to make sure it does NOT overright your bitcoin directory..." echo ""
+    read -p "Press any key to resume - again the script will check to make sure it does NOT delete your bitcoin directory..." echo ""
         sleep 5.0
     echo ""
-        if [ ! -d /media/hdd/bitcoin ]; then
+        UUIDEXTERNALDRIVE="$(sudo blkid -s UUID -o value /dev/sda)" if [ ! -d /media/pi/"$UUIDEXTERNALDRIVE"/bitcoin ]; then
-                read -r -p "Enter 'yes' to confirm formatting of your external drive `echo $'\n> '`" CONFIRMFORMAT if [[ "$CONFIRMFORMAT" = 'yes' || "$CONFIRMFORMAT" = 'Yes' ]]; then echo "Formatting your drive"
+                read -r -p "Enter 'yes' to confirm formatting of your external drive or ctrl + z to exit `echo $'\n> '`" CONFIRMFORMAT if [[ "$CONFIRMFORMAT" = 'yes' || "$CONFIRMFORMAT" = 'Yes' ]]; then echo "Formatting your drive"
-                        echo "You will be asked to confirm you want to proceed and format the drive, enter "y" " sudo mkfs.ext4 /dev/sda
+                        echo "Confirm one more time by entering "y" " sudo mkfs.ext4 /dev/sda
-                        suppress make_Drive_Parent
                         echo "Your external drive was created successfully" echo ""
+                        sleep 2.0
+                     else
                         echo ""
-                        # Switching to user 'bitcoin' and creating a directiry called "bitcoin" on the external drive
+                        echo "Skipping formating your external drive since your 'bitcoin' dirctory already exists" echo ""
+                        sleep 2.0
+                    fi
+            else
+                echo ""
+                echo "Skipping formatting your drive since your 'bitcoin' directory already exists" echo ""
+                echo ""
+                sleep 3.0
+            fi
+        if [ ! -d /media/hdd ]; then
                 echo "------------------------------------------------------"
                 echo "Step 5: Verify 'Filesystem' has been mounted to drive " echo "------------------------------------------------------"
                     echo ""
+                    echo "Mounting external drive to your 'pi's file system" echo ""
+                    sleep 2.0
+                        suppress make_Drive_Parent
-                                suppress mount_Filesystem_Parrent
+                        suppress mount_Filesystem_Parent
                         verify_Mount_AND_Set_Ownership
                         suppress make_Bitcoin_Directory
                     echo ""
                     echo "Your external hard drive is then attached to the file system and can be accessed as a regular folder now"
                         sleep 4.0
                     echo ""
                     echo ""
             else
                 echo ""
-                        echo "Restarting Step 4: Provisioning your external drive" echo ""
-                        sleep 1.5
-                    fi
-            else
-                echo ""
-                echo "Skipping formatting and mounting your drive since a 'bitcoin' directory already exists" echo ""
+                echo "Skipping mounting your drive since the link exists already" echo ""
                 echo ""
                 sleep 3.0
             fi

 # Moving system swap file from SD card to external drive
 echo "--------------------------------------------------------------------------"